tiiuae/ghafpkgs/packages/python/gps-websock/gps-websock/README.md

 ## License

-Copyright 2022-2026 TII (SSRC) and the Ghaf contributors
+SPDX-FileCopyrightText: 2022-2026 TII (SSRC) and the Ghaf contributors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.